dragon quest v: hand of the heavenly bride (****) (abdnm #21)

 dragon quest v: hand of the heavenly bride

-a videogame by enix / armor project
+a videogame developed by enix / armor project

-published by enix / square-enix (et al)
+and published by enix / square-enix (et al)

 text by tim rogers